 Our Research

 Since 2008, our team has studied 800,00 adults with COPD and over 2 million children and adults with asthma in Ontario using routinely collected health administrative data, surveys and census data.
-Under my leadership through the Canadian Respiratory Research (CRRN) and Ontario COPD Population Health Network this was expanded to include air quality data, clinical data through linkages with the population-based Canadian COPD study (CanCOLD) and some structured EMR data.
+Under the leadership of Dr. Andrea Gershon, through the Canadian Respiratory Research (CRRN) and Ontario COPD Population Health Network this was expanded to include air quality data, clinical data through linkages with the population-based Canadian COPD study (CanCOLD) and some structured electronic medical record (EMR) data.

 Quality Care